 I’ve never had an eating disorder.
 I’ve known a few people who have, but I’m certainly not in the best place to talk about them.
 So instead, as a personal blog, I’ll be discussing my own awareness and what I’ve been learning throughout the week.

 So I’m going to talk about my own awareness

 The theme for the week was stereotypes.
 Being a mental health advocate, I’m aware of the basic things such as the symptoms, treatments and possible causes of bulimia and anorexia.
 And of course, I was aware of some of the stigma that comes with having any mental health problem.

 But last week raised my awareness of a few more barriers to treatment that people with eating disorders have to go through.
 I found the ‘double whammy’ most startling.

-So people first have to suffer the eating disorder.
+So people first have to suffer an eating disorder.
 And then struggle to get help.